 Posted On August 8, 2022 Consumer Privacy & Data Breaches

-On August 5, 2022, Gibson Overseas, Inc. (“Gibson Homewares”) reported a data breach stemming from an incident in which an unauthorized party gained access to the company’s computer network.
-Based on an official filing from the company, the incident resulted in an unauthorized party gaining access to the names and Social Security numbers of certain individuals.
-After confirming that consumer data was leaked, Gibson began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.
+On August 4, 2022, Molecular Pathology Laboratory Network, Inc. (“MPLN”) reported a data breach stemming from an incident in which an unauthorized party gained access to servers containing patients’ sensitive information.
+Based on an official filing from the company, the incident resulted in an unauthorized party being able to access patients’ names, Social Security numbers, financial account information, and contact information, as well as a significant amount of protected health information.
+After confirming that consumer data was leaked, MPLN began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Gibson data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Gibson Overseas, Inc.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the MPLN data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Molecular Pathology Laboratory Network, Inc.

-On August 5, 2022, Gibson Homewares sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On August 4, 2022, Molecular Pathology Laboratory Network sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.

-Below is a copy of the initial data breach letter issued by Gibson Overseas, Inc. (the actual notice sent to consumers can be found here):
+Below is a copy of the initial data breach letter issued by Molecular Pathology Laboratory Network, Inc. (the actual notice sent to consumers can be found here):